-features photography by the sixteen artists in the 2024 cohort of the Studio Museum in Harlem's signature teen program, Expanding the Walls: Making Connections Between Photography, History, and Community.
-This year's exhibition marks the program's twenty-fourth anniversary.
+at an arm’s length: Expanding the Walls 2025 features photography by the fifteen artists in the 2025 cohort of the Studio Museum in Harlem’s signature teen program, Expanding the Walls: Making Connections between Photography, History, and Community.
+This year marks the program’s twenty-fifth anniversary.

 Expanding the Walls is a free, eight-month, photography-based program for a select group of students enrolled in high school or GED program.